Protecting rights of all will inform response to Supreme Court ruling – Swinney

 “Men are not included within those categories.”

-The outcome of the case comes after years of public and political wrangling in Scotland over gender, sparked by the Scottish Government’s push for reforms under Nicola Sturgeon’s tenure as first minister, which was ultimately blocked by the previous UK government.
+The outcome of the case comes after years of public and political wrangling in Scotland over gender, sparked by the Scottish Government’s push for reforms under Nicola Sturgeon’s tenure as first minister, which were blocked by the previous UK government.

-Ms Cherry – who was an outspoken and ardent opponent of the reforms inside the SNP – said the former first minister owes “the women of Scotland an apology”.
+Ms Cherry – an outspoken opponent of the reforms – said Ms Sturgeon owes “the women of Scotland an apology”.

 She said: “I’ve had to put up with my own party leader, Nicola Sturgeon, calling me a bigot and a transphobe for sticking up for the rights of women and lesbians.